JarVices/MsfMania/README.md

 MsfMania is a command line tool developed in Python, allowing to automatically produce a source code in C language that will be used to bypass antimalware before executing a metasploit payload.

-Version 2.0 is the last one because the hunt for as much FUD as possible is not possible when it comes to open source tools.
-Indeed the argument "Don't send to VirusTotal.com" is not effective, often skids want to send the generated payload to infinity on the site to see if the payload is indeed FUD, except that it is a vicious circle.
-This tool will be further developed if you offer me important additions or bug reports.

 ## Version 2.1
 New features:
 ```